intermine/im-docs/docs/webapp/query-results/how-to-use.rst

 	See :doc:`export` for details on exporting options.

 column headers
-	See ClassAndFieldLabels to change column headers.
+	See :doc:`/data-model/data-labels` to change column headers.

 links
 	Only unique fields (class keys) are links in results pages.
 Add fields to ClassKeys to make the fields links on results pages.